voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Loyalty Program.md

 You can create eight types of [earning rules](https://www.postman.com/voucherify/workspace/voucherify-s-public-workspace/request/699307-e52569c9-7b88-4638-a1f3-b8bebe8ee58a?tab=body) in Voucherify based on:

-* customer segments,
+- customer segments,
-* paid orders,
+- paid orders,
-* custom events that customers perform in your application/website,
+- custom events that customers perform in your application/website,
-* customer joining the loyalty tier structure,
+- customer joining the loyalty tier structure,
-* customer leaving the loyalty tier structure,
+- customer leaving the loyalty tier structure,
-* customer's loyalty tier upgrade,
+- customer's loyalty tier upgrade,
-* customer's loyalty tier downgrade,
+- customer's loyalty tier downgrade,
-* customer's loyalty tier prolongation.
+- customer's loyalty tier prolongation.

 Here are some ideas of the earning rules that you can use in your loyalty campaigns:

 1. 100 points for customer's birthday,
 2. 250 points after not making any orders in the last 365 days (to encourage customers to make a purchase),
 3. 500 points for joining the Gold Loyalty Tier,
-4. 10 points for every 10$ spent if your purchase is below $50,
+4. 10 points for every 10$ spent if your purchase is above $50,
 5. 5 points for every $1 spent on the new collection,
 6. 10 points for leaving a 5/5 star review.